Pollora/documentation/README.md

 ## License

 The Pollora Framework is open-source software licensed under the MIT License.
-See the [LICENSE](../LICENSE) file for details.

 ---